fieldtrip/website/workshop/nigeria2025/preprocessing.md

     size(dat)

-The header has teh details on the channel names and the sampling rate, which you could use to construct the time axis.
+The header has the details on the channel names and the sampling rate, which you could use to construct the time axis.

     disp(hdr)